-I've seen some beautiful Advent ideas & calendars online, but this year wanted to create one that would link to Minnie's current interest & at the same time help her explore the real meaning of Christmas.
+I've seen some beautiful Advent ideas & calendars online, but this year wanted to create one that would suit Minnie's current interests & at the same time help her explore the real meaning of Christmas.

-We have a wooden toy stable & set of nativity figures which include the 3 Kings) out for her to play with.
+Every year we have a wooden toy stable & set of Nativity figures (which include the 3 Kings) out for her to play with.
 At the beginning of Advent we set up the empty stable with just the animals & the empty manger.

 Attached to the star each day will be a piece of paper.
-On one side will be part of a picture, on the other side a challenge/activity for the day.
-I printed out a picture of the Nativity by Pauline Siewert & cut it into 25 pieces to create a puzzle.
+On one side will be part of a picture, on the other side an activity for the day.
+I printed out a beautiful picture of the Nativity by Pauline Siewert & cut it into 25 pieces to create a puzzle.
 When we get to Christmas Day & all the puzzle pieces are together they'll create a beautiful picture.
 For me, it's quite poignant to leave this activity until the end of Christmas Day when all the hullabaloo of presents, dinner, games & celebrations have taken place.